Paul Brincat

-Paul Brincat is an Australian sound engineer.
+Paul Brincat (died 1 June 2025) was an Australian sound engineer.
 He was nominated for an Academy Award in the category Best Sound for the film The Thin Red Line.
-He has worked on more than 40 films since 1971.
+Brincat worked on more than 40 films from 1971.
 He won an Emmy Award for Outstanding Sound Mixing for his work on the television series Flipper.
+Brincat died from a brain tumour on 1 June 2025.